 Mistake 3 : Spreading Resources Too Thin

+Mistakes happen.
 For Homer, once we stopped copying competitors, focused on our strengths, and dedicated the majority of resources to those efforts, our product started clicking.
 Critically, we listened to our audience.
 They valued education over entertainment, and we built features and content for them.
-We rebuilt our on-boarding around learning to read, and helping parents select content for their child at the right reading level.
+We rebuilt our onboarding around learning to read, and helping parents select content for their child at the right reading level.
 We reconstructed our content around a learning path, to keep a child on a journey to reading success over time.
-These efforts led to sustainable success.
+These efforts led to less mistakes and sustainable success.
 Homer was now positioned to grow effectively and profitably, unlocking opportunities to eventually service those broader domains in early childhood.

 About the speaker